Al Jolson: Wonder Bar

-The Singing Kid (1936)
+The Singing Kid

-Jolson's last Warner vehicle was The Singing Kid (1936), a parody of Jolson's stage persona (he plays a character named Al Jackson) in which he mocks his stage histrionics and taste for "mammy" songs — the latter via a number by E. Y. Harburg and Harold Arlen titled "I Love to Singa", and a comedy sequence with Jolson doggedly trying to sing "Mammy" while The Yacht Club Boys keep telling him such songs are outdated.
+Jolson's last Warner vehicle was The Singing Kid (1936).
+The film parodies Jolson's stage persona (he plays a character named Al Jackson) in which he mocks his stage histrionics and taste for "mammy" songs — the latter via a number by E. Y. Harburg and Harold Arlen titled "I Love to Singa", and a comedy sequence with Jolson doggedly trying to sing "Mammy" while The Yacht Club Boys keep telling him such songs are outdated.

-According to jazz historian Michael Alexander, Jolson had once griped that "People have been making fun of Mammy songs, and I don't really think that it's right that they should, for after all, Mammy songs are the fundamental songs of our country."
+According to jazz historian Michael Alexander, Jolson had once griped that "People have been making fun of mammy songs, and I don't really think that it's right that they should, for after all, mammy songs are the fundamental songs of our country."
 (He said this, in character, in his 1926 short A Plantation Act.)
 In this film, he notes, "Jolson had the confidence to rhyme 'Mammy' with 'Uncle Sammy'", adding "Mammy songs, along with the vocation 'Mammy singer', were inventions of the Jewish Jazz Age."

-The film also gave a boost to the career of black singer and bandleader Cab Calloway, who performed a number of songs alongside Jolson.
+The film also gave a boost to the career of Black singer and bandleader Cab Calloway, who performed a number of songs alongside Jolson.
 In his autobiography, Calloway writes about this episode:

-The Singing Kid was not one of the studio's major attractions (it was released by the First National subsidiary), and Jolson did not even rate star billing.
-"I Love to Singa" later appeared in Tex Avery's cartoon of the same name.
-The movie also became the first important role for future child star Sybil Jason in a scene directed by Busby Berkeley.
-Jason remembers that Berkeley worked on the film although he is not credited.
+"I Love to Singa", sung by both Jolson and Calloway, later appeared in Tex Avery's cartoon of the same name.

+While a pleasant film, The Singing Kid demonstrates how far Jolson's star had fallen by 1936.
+He no longer had star billing, the film was only a minor attraction released under Warners' second-echelon "First National" trademark, and the title was a mild, backhanded swipe at Jolson, because the singing kid is really child actress Sybil Jason, making her screen debut as Jolson's small companion.
+Jason remembers that Busby Berkeley worked on the film although he is not credited.

+Jolson remained off the screen for the next three years.

-Rose of Washington Square (1939)
+Rose of Washington Square

 His next movie—his first with Twentieth Century-Fox—was Rose of Washington Square (1939).
-It stars Jolson, Alice Faye and Tyrone Power, and included many of Jolson's best known songs, although several songs were cut to shorten the movie's length, including "April Showers" and "Avalon".
+It stars Alice Faye and Tyrone Power, with Jolson billed third, and included many of Jolson's best known songs, although several songs were cut to shorten the movie's length, including "April Showers" and "Avalon".
 Reviewers wrote, "Mr Jolson's singing of Mammy, California, Here I Come and others is something for the memory book" and "Of the three co-stars this is Jolson's picture ... because it's a pretty good catalog in anybody's hit parade."
 The movie was released on DVD in October 2008.
 20th Century Fox hired him to recreate a scene from The Jazz Singer in the Alice Faye-Don Ameche film Hollywood Cavalcade.
-Guest appearances in two more Fox films followed that same year, but Jolson never starred in a full-length feature film again.
+Guest appearances in two more Fox films followed that same year, but his starring career came to a halt.